apache/camel-website/README.md

 #### Content

 The basic website content is located in [content](content).
-You can find several different directorys representing different areas of the website:
+You can find several different directories representing different areas of the website:

 - [docs](content/docs): Getting started, user manual, component reference